-Listen in to the three-judge-panel at the United States Court of Appeals for the District of Columbia Circuit, hearing oral arguements on that little matter of Net Neutrality rules repeal.
+Listen in to the three-judge-panel at the United States Court of Appeals for the District of Columbia Circuit, hearing oral arguments on that little matter of Net Neutrality rules repeal.
 In the audio, you'll hear Federal Communications Commission attorneys fumble their way through their poor defense of the repeal of FCC Net Neutrality Rules.
 A Phenom, eh?
 Enjoy.

 via the always informative Catalin Cimpanu, writing at ZDNet, comes the anticipated TLS Certificate renewal failures for at least 80 United States federal websites due to the federal government shutdown.
 Color us a bright shade of completely not surprised.